Helping Hands for South Sudan

 Gabriel visiting with children in the Adjumani Refugees Settlement in Uganda, February 2020

-Gabriel (far right) with other South Sudanese young men, the day they arrived in the United States, 2006.
+Gabriel (far right) with other South Sudanese young people, the day they arrived in the United States, 2006.

 Graduating from San Jose State University with a major in Justice Studies and a minor in Human Rights, 2018.